 Empathising does not excuse the actions of people from the past, but it does help us to gain a more complete understanding and appreciation of the factors that motivated them.
-In 2008, then Prime Minister Kevin Rudd delivered an official apology to members of the Stolen Generations who suffered as a result of official government policies.
-The apology came about because of a broad change in attitude towards Indigenous Australians and a growing respect for their traditional cultures and customs, but much work remains to be done in the areas of Indigenous rights and freedoms.
+In 2008, then Prime Minister Kevin Rudd delivered an official apology to members of the Stolen Generations who suffered as a

-Source HT.8 This newspaper clipping from 1934 is seeking homes for mixed-race Aboriginal children taken from their families.
+Source 7 This newspaper clipping from 1934 is seeking homes for mixed-race Aboriginal children taken from their families.
 Children such as this later became known as the Stolen Generations.